ColonBracket/Quick-Fire-Maths.Windows/README.md

 # Quick-Fire-Maths.Windows
 ![alt tag](https://colonbracketstudio.files.wordpress.com/2016/07/icon-558-x-558-quick-fire-maths-colonbracket-studio.png?w=150&h=150)![alt tag](https://colonbracketstudio.files.wordpress.com/2016/07/icon_512x5122x.png?w=150&h=150) <br />
-"Quick Fire Maths" for Microsoft Windows by ColonBracket.
+<b>"Quick Fire Maths" for Microsoft Windows by ColonBracket.</b> <br />
+© 2016 ColonBracket Studio.
+All rights reserved.

 # Please note:
 As of 18 July 2016, we are ending support for Quick Fire Maths for devices with <b> Microsoft Windows 7 or earlier OSes </b>.
 Quick Fire Maths (Version 2) will still be available for download on our GitHub repository.
 For those with <b> Windows 8.1 or newer OSes </b>, Quick Fire Maths can be downloaded and automatically updated on the <b> Windows Store </b>.
 Sorry for any inconvenience caused.